oaacelasu/countries_wiki/README.md

 ## APIs Used

-The Travel Explorer App utilizes the following APIs to provide information and enhance the user experience:
+The Countries Wiki App utilizes the following APIs to provide information and enhance the user experience:

 ### Unsplash API